Cobbe portrait: Criticism

 The claims about the portrait have also met with considerable scepticism from other Shakespeareans and art experts, including Shakespeare scholar and general editor of the Arden Shakespeare David Scott Kastan, who has questioned the portrait's provenance, and Tarnya Cooper, curator of 16th-century portraits at the National Portrait Gallery, who believes that both the Cobbe and Janssen portraits represent Sir Thomas Overbury.
 Other scholars have noted numerous differences between the Cobbe portrait and the authentic but posthumous Droeshout engraving that appeared in the First Folio of Shakespeare's works.

-Thus, this portrait is no longer believed to be a life portrait of Shakespeare, since art historians have found it more likely to represent Sir Thomas Overbury or another courtier.
-Its supposed resemblance to the Droeshout engraving is not evidence.

 History

 The subject of the portrait was unidentified for centuries after passing into the ownership of the Cobbe family some time in the early 18th century.

 In 2006, Alec Cobbe viewed the "Janssen portrait", so-called because it was once attributed to the artist Cornelis Janssen.
 It belongs to Washington's Folger Shakespeare Library, and was on exhibition in the National Portrait Gallery in London; it bore a striking resemblance to the one owned by his family.
 The Janssen painting had long been claimed to be Shakespeare.
 However, the state of the painting that Cobbe viewed was not the one that showed the greatest resemblance to the standard engraved Droeshout image of Shakespeare with a high, balding forehead.
 The removal of overpainting in 1988 had, in fact, revealed an earlier state with a much younger hairline.
 Shakespeare's age and date had also been added at some later time.

 In the exhibition catalogue the "Janssen portrait" was tentatively identified as a depiction of the courtier, poet and essayist Thomas Overbury.
 This suggestion dates back to an earlier exhibition in 1964, before the cleaning.
 Nevertheless, the catalogue asserted that this was simply a guess.

 Cobbe sought advice from the Shakespeare Birthplace Trust.
 Over a three-year period, a research project headed by Stanley Wells and Alastair Laing, performed a number of authentication studies on the portrait.
 Wells and Laing concluded that sufficient circumstantial evidence exists to announce the project's findings.
 They also suggested that the "Janssen portrait" was a copy of the Cobbe portrait.
 As is detailed in the catalogue of the 2009 exhibition "Shakespeare Found", several other early copies of the Cobbe portrait have been located and no less than three of them have independent traditions as portraits of Shakespeare.

 In 2006, the National Portrait Gallery concluded that the so-called Chandos portrait was then the only existing portrait painted during the life of Shakespeare.
-If verified, the Cobbe portrait would become the second portrait of William Shakespeare possibly painted from life.